Reika Hashimoto

 Reika Hashimoto (橋本麗香, Hashimoto Reika) is a Japanese model and actress.
 She is of Japanese-Spanish heritage.
 Her father is an American citizen of Spanish descent.
 She has been working as a model since she was 10, and her acting debut was in the 1999 movie Hakuchi (directed by Makoto Tezuka, opposite Tadanobu Asano), and has performed in several movies.
-On television, she had a participation on TV Asahi's Profile and has performed in many Chinese soap operas.
+On television, she had a participation on TV Asahi's Profile and has performed in Chinese soap operas.